dafu2020/City-Health-Crisis-Simulator/README.md

 The purpose is to let the user understand how much pressure a health care facility faces during the crisis.
 This program will also demonstrate the reason why some health care systems crushed during the breakout.
-The user will be informed about the current number of COVID-19 confirmed cases in Canada, alerting people to stay at home.
+The user will be informed about the current number of COVID-19 confirmed cases in Canada, alerting people to stay at home and respect the work of the medical staff.

 ## Running